maxammann/maplibre-architecture/Installing-Mapbox-GL-for-iOS.md

 ## Installing the framework

-There are two supported methods for installing Mapbox GL into your iOS project: via CocoaPods, or manually within Xcode.
+There are two supported methods for installing Mapbox GL into your iOS project: via [CocoaPods](https://cocoapods.org/), or manually within Xcode.

-### Using CocoaPods
+### Using CocoaPods (recommended)

 Your app's `Podfile` should be as follows (plus normal lines for any other pods used):